LFL-Lab/SQuADDS/next_release.md

 # Features to add:

+- [ ] update simulator tutorial with Evangelos code (+ update tut 1 with chi feature from Evangelos)
+- [ ] refactor Simulator backend to be not spaghetti
 - [ ] handling fixed points/measured data on HuggingFace + SQuADDS
 - [ ] dockerize and test standard env deployment
 - [ ] fixing deletion of cache on windows